wp-plugins/amazon-product-price/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Place '<?php do_shortcode("[price asin='B00KQ7SBTE']"); ?>' in your custom templates
 4. Only put the shortcode in post or pages.
+5. Go in Admin Panel under setting tab "Amazon Setting" there enter the credentials which provided by amazon.

+== Screenshots ==

+1. The options screen.
+2. The output.
+A bunch of thumbnails.
+Simple yet powerful.